Tourism in the Dominican Republic: Tourism in the 2000s until 2009

-The country's tourism has become the primary industry of income for itself and his major provinces, dedicated to this industrial activity.
-The country offers a wide choice of accommodations in the city, in the mountains and in the hotels of coastal shorebirds.
-The Dominican Republic is one of the top vacation places for the countries of the European continent, North America US and Canada and also the countries of South America.
-This is because the island has a rich history and unique culture, and its people so welcoming and friendly.
-Also for its great Caribbean beaches and its tropical and unique climate.
+The country's tourism has become its primary source of income.
+The country offers a wide choice of accommodations in the city, in the mountains and in the coastal regions.
+The Dominican Republic is one of the top vacation places for Europe, South America, and the rest of North America.
+This is because the island's rich history and unique culture.